section-engineering-education/engineering-education/content/articles/design-patterns-in-javascript/index.md

 In this code example, a request object is created requesting a withdrawal amount.
 This invokes a sequence of calls for the object.
 Finally, the ATM distributes the combination of notes which satisfies the process request.

 #### Command pattern
-The command design pattern encapsulates actions or operations as objects.
+The command design pattern encapsulates actions as objects.
 Therefore, it is helpful if you want to decompile or execute objects issuing the commands.
 The command, client, receiver, invoker are the participants involved in these design patterns.

  The exmple below implements the command design pattern: